kaiwaehner/kafka-connect-iot-mqtt-connector-example/README.md

                 }'

 The documentation explains the [differences between standalone and distributed Kafka Connect mode](https://docs.confluent.io/current/connect/concepts.html#connect-concepts).
 In short: Standalone mode is the simplest mode, where a single process is responsible for executing all connectors and tasks.
 Distributed mode is used in most production scenarios and provides scalability and automatic fault tolerance for Kafka Connect.
+You can also use distributed mode for local development leveraging its advantages like a REST API even if you just have one single Connect instance (and you can scale it later easily without complex changes).
+We will use distributed mode in this project therefore.

 Confluent documentation contains more details about installing and using [Confluent's MQTT Connector](https://docs.confluent.io/current/connect/kafka-connect-mqtt).